sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

              caches its answer, and running a loop over different residue fields and elliptic curves results in failure.
             -No patch yet; but notified devel team: trac #9409

+== Implementation of root numbers ==

+A very preliminary implementation of root numbers over number fields is attached as [[attachment:root_number.sage]].
+The case of primes dividing 2 certainly has bugs at the moment.
+An updated version will be uploaded to ticket #9320.
+Also note that the implementation needs the patches #9334 (Hilbert symbol) as well as [[attachment:dirty_model.patch]] to be applied (the latter needs to be improved and will be posted to trac soon).

+Finally, to work correctly the tickets #9389 and #9410 need to be addressed.

+For testing against Magma, one can use [[attachment:magma.sage]].

+Fridays presentations are available as [[attachment:goodcop.sws]] and [[attachment:badcop.sws]].
+The first of these also needs [[attachment:demo.sage]].